Variable Modified Newtonian Mechanics IV: Non Rotating Galaxies: 4.1: The velocity disperson in a virialised VMOND potential

-which, after equilibrium, would mainly be due to radiation.
-This progresses slowly and when it does lose energy, the velocity dispersions will remain stable. \\\\ For elliptical galaxies, the characteristic scale is the half mass radius $R_e$ (the radius from within which half of the galaxy mass is contained).
-In Durazo \cite{durazo}, considering spherical galaxies over 7 orders of magnitude in mass, it is found that the velocity dispersion is nearly constant within $R_e$, called the Fundamental plane, and starts to decline in $R_e\sim 3R_e$, subsequently it follows a Faber-Jackson relation asymptotically at $R \geq 6R_e$.
-The constant velocity dispersions below $R_e$ can be modelled by Newtonian gravity with $\rho(r)\propto r^{-2}$ and obtaining $M(R)\propto R$.
-This is well described by the small $R$ behaviour in Eq.(\ref{virialeq2}).
-For large distances behaviour, we choose, from \cite{suess}, a large star forming elliptical galaxy with mass $M_{*}=10^{10.5} M_{\odot}$ with $R_e\sim 3kpc$, and use the Milky way "gas to star" ratio $M_g=(3.43/6.07) M_{*}$ \cite{wong2}.
-To evaluate $a_0^{VM}$, one can write the phenomenological MOND acceleration $a_0$ in multiples of $\frac{1}{2}H_0^2 r_{18}$, where $r_{18}=6R_e$,
+For elliptical galaxies, the characteristic scale is the half mass radius $R_e$ (the radius from within which half of the galaxy mass is contained). \cite{durazo} considers spherical galaxies over 7 orders of magnitude in mass, it is found that for some galaxies the velocity dispersion is nearly constant for $r\ll R_e$.
+This constant velocity dispersions profile inside $R_e$ can be modelled by Newtonian gravity with density $\rho(r)\propto r^{-2}$ which leads to $M(R)\propto R$.
+The small $R$ velocity dispersion is well described by the large $n$ Newtonian potential in Eq.(\ref{virialeq02}) such that $\sigma^2\sim \frac{GM(R)}{R} =constant$. \\\\ As $R$ increases, \cite{durazo} presents the $\sigma(R)$ profile for different elliptical galaxies without providing individual galactic masses.
+For NGC 5139 and NGC 0677, more careful profiles are given for the ratio $\sigma(R)/\sigma_{\infty}$ in Fig.3 \cite{durazo}, in which $\sigma_{\infty}$ is the large radius asymptotic value. $\sigma(R)/\sigma_{\infty}$ initially decreases from $R\ll R_{\sigma}$ non-linearly and transitions at $R_{\sigma}$ to a nearly constant profile at large $R$.
+For NGC 5139, this $R_{\sigma}=16.7pc$ which is slightly larger than the half mass radius $R_e=10.42pc$. $\sigma(R)/\sigma_{\infty}$ enters completely into the flat region at $R=2R_{\sigma} \sim 3 R_e$. \\\\ To see whether we can obtain the profile in Fig. 3 \cite{durazo} using Eq.(\ref{virialeq02}) and Eq.(\ref{vsigma02}).
+For $n=\frac{r_{ta}}{R}$, we consider the range of $R$ such that $130>n>1$. \\\\ To start, we consider the large $R$ ($n\rightarrow 1$) region, we assume that the effective density is $\rho_{\infty}$ and choose $S=0$ (so that $c_1(S)=c_2(S)=3/5$), whence Eq.(\ref{vsigma02}) becomes